transparency-dev/witness-network/docs/proposal.md

 For a log server to collect cosignatures from a witness, it needs the witness' URL and a public key (to verify that the returned cosignature is valid).

-For a witness to verify an `add-checkpoint` requests, it needs the log's public key.
+For a witness to verify an `add-checkpoint` request, it needs the log's public key.
 The witness also needs enough space to store one [checkpoint][] per log, and enough compute to serve the log's request frequency over time.